Dinner at Mission Chinese Food in NYC serves spicy food served in a casual, fun atmosphere. We especially loved the Chongqing chicken wings.

 Traveling can be full of surprises, both bad and good.
 We were recently surprised in San Francisco to find out that Mission Chinese Food was closed for a summer holiday.
 Then, we were surprised again a couple of weeks later when we got into the normally crowded New York City location with a minimal wait.

 We had wanted to check out Danny Bowien’s restaurant for a while, but the timing was never right.
 We suspected that we would dig the spicy fusion food since we love flavorful, creative food and have been enamored by Sichuan spiciness since our trip to Chengdu, China in 2010.
 Long story short, our suspicion was correct.

 Mission Chinese Food’s New York City location is on the Lower East Side, right on Orchard Street among the Jewish clothiers and former tenement buildings.
-It looks pretty basic from the outside.
+(Update: The restaurant has since moved to East Broadway.)